ljonesdesign/inls560_Assignment_06/README.md

 ## Challenge

-The next morning, I spent several hours and I made it better, maybe not great, but good enough, I think.
+The next morning, I spent several hours and I made it better, maybe not *great*, but good enough, I think.
 So that is the genesis of this Assignment 6 challenge.
 I want you to try to replicate what I did to make it better.
 And if you can make it better than better, or even great, then would look forward to seeing that!
 (Perhaps refactor it with functions; but that is not the assigment.
 Maybe that will be assignment 7.
 If not an assignment, I will definitely show you how to refactor it.)

 * make the program accept any file name AND any search term using a function with those parameters.
 * make it so that it would ONLY print the entries in the file that matched the search.